 - Adding payments that you have missed to the total

 - Reducing the interest on the loan

 You can also modify loan terms with a cancellation of a portion of the debt owed.
-Under the guidelines of the 2007 Mortgage Forgiveness Debt Relief Act, you should subtract the modification or debt that the bank forgives from your income when calculating your Federal income taxes.
+Under the 2007 Mortgage Forgiveness Debt Relief Act guidelines, you should subtract the modification or debt that the bank forgives from your income when calculating your federal income taxes.
 However, you still need to list it on your return.